thosgood/this-weeks-finds/markdown/1-50/week023.md

 This is the proceedings of a workshop held at U.C.
 Riverside; a large percentage of the papers contain new results.
 Let me simply list them:

-> "The Loop Formulation of Gauge Theory and Gravity", by Renate Loll
+- "The Loop Formulation of Gauge Theory and Gravity", by Renate Loll

-> "Representation Theory of Analytic Holonomy C\* Algebras", by Abhay
-> Ashtekar and Jerzy Lewandowski
+- "Representation Theory of Analytic Holonomy $C^*$ Algebras", by Abhay Ashtekar and Jerzy Lewandowski

-> "The Gauss Linking Number in Quantum Gravity", by Rodolfo Gambini and Jorge
-> Pullin (currently available as `gr-qc/9310025`)
+- "The Gauss Linking Number in Quantum Gravity", by Rodolfo Gambini and Jorge Pullin (currently available as `gr-qc/9310025`)

-> "Vassiliev Invariants and the Loop States in Quantum Gravity", by Louis H.
-> Kauffman (soon to be on gr-qc)
+- "Vassiliev Invariants and the Loop States in Quantum Gravity", by Louis H. Kauffman (soon to be on gr-qc)

-> "Geometric Structures and Loop Variables in (2+1)-Dimensional Gravity",
-> by Steven Carlip (currently available as gr-qc/9309020)
+- "Geometric Structures and Loop Variables in (2+1)-Dimensional Gravity", by Steven Carlip (currently available as gr-qc/9309020)

-> "From Chern-Simons to WZW via Path Integrals", by Dana S. Fine
+- "From Chern-Simons to WZW via Path Integrals", by Dana S. Fine

-> "Topological Field Theory as the Key to Quantum Gravity", by Louis Crane
-> (currently available as `hep-th/9308126`)
+- "Topological Field Theory as the Key to Quantum Gravity", by Louis Crane (currently available as `hep-th/9308126`)

-> "Strings, Loops, Knots and Gauge Fields", by John Baez (currently
-> available as `hep-th/9309067`)
+- "Strings, Loops, Knots and Gauge Fields", by John Baez (currently available as `hep-th/9309067`)

-> "BF Theories and 2-knots", by Paolo Cotta-Ramusino and Maurizio Martellini
+- "BF Theories and 2-knots", by Paolo Cotta-Ramusino and Maurizio Martellini

-> "Knotted Surfaces, Braid Movies, and Beyond", by J. Scott Carter and
+- "Knotted Surfaces, Braid Movies, and Beyond", by J. Scott Carter and Masahico Saito
-> Masahico Saito